Questionnaire – Definition & Step-by-Step Guide

 Open-ended questions

-• Open-ended or long-form questions allow the participant to elabourate on their answer and phrase it in their own words.
-While open-ended questions do give the respondents more freedom and thus comfort to get their point across, they are also more time expensive to analyse afterward.
+• Open-ended or long-form questions allow the participant to elaborate on their answer and phrase it in their own words.
+While open-ended questions do give the respondents more freedom and thus comfort to get their point across, they are also more time expensive to analyze afterward.
 The results cannot be compared to one another easily, which is why for most questionnaires, closed-ended questions are more commonly used.

 Examples of open-ended questions